Sports in Georgia (U.S. state): Baseball

 The Atlanta Braves are a Major League Baseball (MLB) team that moved to Atlanta in 1966 from Milwaukee where they were known as the Milwaukee Braves.
 The Braves play their home games at Truist Park in suburban Cobb County, which opened in 2017 as the replacement for Turner Field, which had been the team's home since the 1997 season.
 Before then, they played at Atlanta–Fulton County Stadium from 1966 to 1996.
 They won the World Series in 1914 (as the Boston Braves), 1957 (as the Milwaukee Braves), and 1995, 2021 (as the Atlanta Braves).
-Braves players in the Baseball Hall of Fame include Hank Aaron, Orlando Cepeda, Tom Glavine, Greg Maddux, Eddie Mathews, Phil Niekro, Gaylord Perry, John Smoltz, Warren Spahn, Bruce Sutter and Hoyt Wilhelm.
+Braves players in the Baseball Hall of Fame include Hank Aaron, Orlando Cepeda, Tom Glavine, Chipper Jones, Greg Maddux, Eddie Mathews, Fred McGriff, Phil Niekro, Gaylord Perry, John Smoltz, Warren Spahn, Bruce Sutter, and Hoyt Wilhelm.
 Two former Braves managers have been inducted to the Hall in that role, Bobby Cox and Joe Torre, although Torre's induction was mainly for his accomplishments with the New York Yankees.
 Mathews also served as a Braves manager.
 Braves executive John Schuerholz entered the Hall in July 2017 for his accomplishments in that role.

 The AAA minor league baseball Gwinnett Stripers of the International League began play at Coolray Field in 2009.
 The Atlanta Crackers were the AAA affiliate of the Braves organization before the Braves moved to Atlanta.

-The Rome Braves, previously known as the Macon Braves, are a High-A minor league affiliate of the Atlanta Braves playing in the South Atlantic League.
+The Rome Emperors, previously known as the Macon Braves and the Rome Braves, are a High-A minor league affiliate of the Atlanta Braves playing in the South Atlantic League.
 In 2003, the team moved from Macon to Rome.
 Their home games are played at State Mutual Stadium, which opened April 11, 2003.
 Former Atlanta Braves alumni include Brian McCann, who was a Rome Brave in 2003.
-The Augusta GreenJackets play in the Carolina League and have been affiliated with the San Francisco Giants since 2005.
+After the 2023 season the team changed its name from Braves to Emperors.
+The Augusta GreenJackets play in the Carolina League.
+They were previously affiliated with the San Francisco Giants from 2005 to 2020; however, since 2021, they have become the Single-A affiliate of the Atlanta Braves.
 In 2018, the GreenJackets moved from their namesake of Augusta into a new ballpark across the Savannah River to SRP Park, in North Augusta, South Carolina.
 The Savannah Sand Gnats played in the same league from 1984 to 2015, most recently as affiliates of the New York Mets (2007–2015), but have since relocated to Columbia, South Carolina as the Columbia Fireflies.
 All three teams were formerly members of the South Atlantic League.

 After the relocation of the Sand Gnats, Savannah's Grayson Stadium became the home of the Savannah Bananas of the Coastal Plain League, a wood-bat collegiate summer league, In 2020, the Bananas gained nationwide attention for an unorthodox style of play dubbed Banana Ball, starting a professional exhibition team that plays under that rule set.
 After the 2022 season, the Bananas shut down their collegiate summer team to focus entirely on their professional exhibition operation.